isoux/Red-assembler/README.md

 The project is at the very beginning and is waiting for "positive" reactions and support and justification as to whether this is necessary at all.
 But Red/System as a low-level language should surely have some form of its assembler?
 It will definitely benefit me...

-Unfortunately, since I'm at the very beginning, so far only one MOV instruction has been processed and that's only for eight-bit registers...
+Unfortunately, since I'm at the very beginning, so far only one MOV instruction has been processed and that's only for eight and 16 bit general registers...

 Try it: